zackbatist/caa2021-openarchaeo/analysis/caa2021_abstract.md

 Using *open-archaeo* (https://open-archaeo.info/), a curated list of 300+ active open source archaeological software packages, augmented with data collected from *GitHub*'s API, we seek to identify emerging norms in software development and collaboration, focusing on three key questions:

 1. What types of open source projects are have been developed by archaeologists over the last 5–10 years?
-2. To what extent to these projects leverage the collaborative features of *git*/*GitHub*, i.e. is it being used as a collaborative tool, or just a host?
+2. To what extent to these projects leverage the collaborative features of *git*/*GitHub*?
 3. Does collaboration in software development mirror, or differ from, collaborative practices in archaeological research more broadly?

 We find that collaborative open source software development in archaeology, measured both in the number of projects and discrete contributions tracked in *git* repositories, has seen a rapid and sustained increase beginning around 2015 (see figure).